 Words, no doubt, that would have sat well with Gretta and Mai Williams - the Rebel Sisters from Taghmon.

 * Much credit for information in the above article must go to my late father, Tom - Gretta and Mai's nephew - who wrote the Williams family history and conducted an interview with Mai shortly before she died.
-Also a big thank-you to Dr. Michael Crosby - Gretta's grandson - for providing me with additional information and imagery.
+Also a big thank-you to Dr. Michael Crosby - Gretta's grandson - for providing me with additional information and imagery, and to Bob Crosby - also a grandson of Gretta - for providing the 1967 image of Gretta with her medals.